Really Love (KSI song): Critical reception

 "Really Love" was met with positive reviews from music critics.
 GRM Daily's Jade Dadalica called "Really Love" a "care-free and enjoyable [song] with some catchy melodies and rhythms".
 She remarked that the song "will make it feel as if summer is still here".
 Dadalica liked David's "smooth and infectious chorus" and she observed that "KSI delivers some confident and witty bars, bringing his well-known humour into his music".
 Dadalica acclaimed, "[KSI proves that] he has discovered his sound in recent times."
 GRM Daily's Courtney Wynter liked how "KSI steers away from his usual hip hop inspired sound and takes on [a] house-infused production".
 Wynter praised KSI's "fun lyrics" and David's "affectionate chorus".
-In his review for CULTR, Oliver Tryon called the song a "soon to be hit".
-He praised David for "[coming] in with his signature sound".
-Tyron observed that "KSI has really diversified his sound since Dissimulation (2020)", with "Really Love" presenting "a more upbeat and fun sound, similar to his Nathan Dawe collaboration "Lighter" (2020)".
 Writing for Stereoboard, Laura Johnson praised David's "melodic chorus".
 In their review, the staff of InCeleb called the song "uplifting" and proclaimed that it "will be known as a party anthem to dance in the club to".
 Rowan Faife of Reader's Digest remarked that "having Craig David on [the] song immediately turns it [into] a noughties garage track".